 Oatmeal is one of my favorite things to feed our animals in the winter.
 Especially Bently.
 This will keep him searching for at least a half hour 45 minutes.
 He had his favorite comforter which he shredded up so nicely, I would just sprinkle the oatmeal all over it and he would just search and search.

 Giving your pig any type of squash, pumpkins guards, etc will keep them entertained.
-Bently loves to gnaw on these and it keeps him happy.
-The fall was a great time to give him pumpkins, mostly they were already starting to become soft.
+Bentley loves to gnaw on these and it keeps him happy.
+Plus the seeds are a natural dewormer!
+The fall is a great time to give him pumpkins, mostly they were already starting to become soft.

 Let them sleep